perolausson/xen-guest/README.md

  - add the guest to the in-memory inventory
  - prepare the host for Ansible operations (install python-minimal)

-TODO:

-* Add permanent inventory updates, currently only in-memory updates are done after the new guest has been prepared for Ansible use.

 Role Variables
 --------------